djs-zmtc/zmtc-web-netlify/content/post/tech/boot-options-for-hyperv.md

 {{< toc >}}

+## Update (2025-08-25)

+The scripts and procedures below will generally **NOT** work reliably with Windows 11.
+Many built-in security features in Windows 11 utilize virtualization services independent of whether the `hypervisor` is enabled at boot time.
+It *IS* possible to disable all these new features, but the potential headaches **that** path creates is not something I intend to repeat.

+Since this document was created six years ago, both `VirtualBox` and `VMWare` are much better at coexisting with `Hyper-V` features enabled, though there is still a performance hit.

 ## Overview

 {{< notice warning >}}
 The instructions in this document were written and tested **only** on Windows&nbsp;10&nbsp;Pro!

 Hyper-V is **not** supported on Windows&nbsp;10&nbsp;Home.

 Windows 10 Enterprise enables additional features that may create additional issues (see [Blue Screen of Death (BSOD) when starting any VM (No HyperV) on Windows 10 Host](https://forums.virtualbox.org/viewtopic.php?f=6&t=86476) forum topic).
 The method described in this document **may** work with Windows 10 Enterprise, but I don't have access to this version and therefore cannot test it.
 {{< /notice >}}